n-shamsi/swc2tiff/README.md

 A Python version of [this](https://github.com/imadtoubal/swc-to-tif/tree/master) utility for converting SWC (neuron reconstruction) files to TIFF stacks.
 The C++ version of this utility exits with a segmentation fault for some input SWC files.
 This Python version is a workaround for that issue, while using `tifffile` (makes it nicer to read and write TIFFs).

+The code here can be used to programmatically create tiff stacks with the same dimensions are their corresponding Vaa3D raw files.
+If you're simply interested in converting a .swc to .tiff without matching the dimensions of Vaa3D raw files, then you can use [kimimaro](https://github.com/seung-lab/kimimaro).

 **Table of Contents**
 -----------------